Gkicks/chuckles-comedy-club/README.md

 * Google Dev Tools – Used to troubleshoot and debug
 * Google Fonts - To import the fonts used on the website
 * Spotify – The library my audio clips were taken from
+* Wave Validator – To check if improvement could be made for those users with disabilities
+* WC3 Validator / Jigsaw – To check code meets the required standard

 [Back to top](#chuckles-comedy-club)